treelogic-swe/aws-mock/README.md

 - terminateInstances
 - describeInstances

 This mock of EC2 could be helpful for testing your applications.
-You need the applications to simulate and manage large amount of mock EC2 instances. g
+Aws-mock manages a large amount of mock EC2 instances.

 ### How It Works
 Aws-mock works totally as a servlet web application, conforming to the protocols described in the WSDL defined by AWS.